-Over the first three months of 2016, our Club Manager, Linda Strachan, was providing weekly fencing sessions to a group of year 8 girls from Frederick Bremer School in Walthamstow, as part of the “Muslim Girls Fence” project.
+Over the first three months of 2016, our Club Manager, Linda Strachan, provided weekly fencing sessions to a group of year 8 girls from Frederick Bremer School in Walthamstow, as part of the “Muslim Girls Fence” project.

 This project (a collaboration between Maslaha, British Fencing and Sport England) challenges prevalent misperceptions of young Muslim women, in light of the complex discrimination experienced by this group on the basis of both faith and gender.
 The initiative also aims to break down conceptions of fencing as a white-dominated elite sport that is not accessible to young people of all backgrounds.